fsavje/scclust-R/cran-comments.md

 ## Downstream dependencies

   All downstream dependencies have been checked.
+No issues were reported:

   * quickblock: 0 errors | 0 warnings | 0 notes